-- review and improve our policy annually or after any significant child safety incident, - analyse any complaints, concerns, and safety incidents to improve policy and practice, and - act with transparency and share pertinent learnings and review outcomes with school staff and our school community.
+review and improve our policy every two (2) years or after any significant child safety incident;

+- analyse any complaints, concerns, and safety incidents to improve policy and practice; and - act with transparency and share pertinent learnings and review outcomes with school staff and our school community.

-20. Communication
+21. Communication